koii-network/blog/_posts/2023-12-31-2023-Our-biggest-year-yet.md

 As 2023 comes to a close, we wanted to share some things we're really proud of this year.

-Between the Bitcoin halving and ETF listing, 2024 will be already be a big year for hodlers and web3 - we're here to help you make it even greater.
+Between the Bitcoin halving and ETF listing, 2024 will be a big year for hodlers and web3 - we're here to help you make it even greater.

 Enjoy the read, and good luck in the new year.